Benjamin144/Flask-Chat-Builder/README.md

 ## Adding Timestamps
 A timestamp that will enable us to show the time at which the message was sent by using Python's datetime module

+## Creating Users
+I will now store Users in a session variable.
+It allows us to persist usernames in a browser session to automatically redirect users to their homepage, by initialising a session and a variable